lapsumchan/MVMR-cML-SuSiE/README.md

 In addition, the initial estimates for exposures used for iterative SuSiE algorithm in step 3 are stored in `step2.res$theta.vec`.

-Finally, in order to run the iterative SuSiE algorithm, we just need the (43 + 1 = 44) x 44 genetic correlation matrix, which was obtained using bivariate linkage disequilibrium score (LDSC) regression.
+Finally, in order to run the iterative SuSiE algorithm, we just need the (43 + 1 = 44) x 44 genetic correlation matrix, which was obtained using bivariate linkage disequilibrium score (LDSC) regression<sup>[4]</sup].
 The entire genetic 250 x 250 correlation matrix is provided here:
 ```
 rho.mat <- matrix(0, 250, 250)
 rho.mat[1:249,1:249] <- readRDS("metdrho.RDS")